OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Scroll down to the **Microsoft Graph Permissions** section, the **Delegated Permissions** subsection.
 Use the **Add** button to open a **Select Permissions** dialog.

 1. In the dialog box, check the boxes for the following permissions (some may already be checked by default).
-(Only the first is really required by your add-in itself; but the MSAL library that the server-side code uses requires the other two.)
+(Only the first is really required by your add-in itself; but the MSAL library that the server-side code uses requires `offline_access` and `openid`.
+The `profile` permission is required for the Office host to get a token to your add-in web application.)
  * Files.Read.All
  * offline_access
  * openid
+ * profile

 1. Click **OK** at the bottom of the dialog.